Trump Russiagate: White House Advised By Counsel To Preserve Russia Materials

-The scandal of Trump Russiagate that is currently plaguing the new White House and the Trump Administration is not one that is going to fade to black any time soon.
+The scandal of Trump Russiagate that is currently plaguing the Trump Administration is not one that is going to fade to black anytime soon.
 Yesterday, news broke that Donald Trump’s Cabinet Pick for Attorney General, Jeff Sessions, had reportedly been in contact with Russia during the election campaign, while he was supporting Donald Trump on the campaign trail.

-CBC News out of Canada reports on something else that happened yesterday with Trump Russiagate and the new White House, that Donald Trump was advised, and all White House staff were advised, to preserve any materials related to Russia and the election campaign.
+CBC News out of Canada reports on something else that happened yesterday with Trump Russiagate and the new White House.
+Donald Trump was advised, and all White House staff were advised, to preserve any materials related to Russia and the election campaign.

 The underlying message of this request is, do not be deleting what could become evidence in the coming days.
-The message to Donald Trump and White House staff on Trump Russia related materials came from the White House counsel, legal counsel for the White House.
-The notice came in the form of a memo from White House counsel to top aides in the White House, and is not the first notice that the White House has received on the matter.
+The message to Donald Trump and White House staff on Trump Russia related materials came from the White House legal counsel.
+The notice came in the form of a memo from White House counsel to top aides in the White House, and it was not the first notice that the White House had received on the matter.

-Last week Senate Democrats asked both the White House and law enforcement agencies related to the investigations of the Trump Russia scandal to preserve all materials.
+Last week, Senate Democrats asked both the White House and law enforcement agencies related to the investigations of the Trump Russia scandal to preserve all materials.
 Those materials include any and all contacts that the Trump Administration or the Trump campaign would have had with Russian government officials and their associates.
-These are no longer allegations as we know of at least two people related to the Donald Trump campaign, Michael Flynn and Jeff Sessions had contact.
-The biggest question being asked by lawmakers and invesetigators right now is, who else?
+These are no longer allegations as we know of at least two people related to the Donald Trump campaign, Michael Flynn and Jeff Sessions, had contact.
+The biggest question being asked by lawmakers and investigators right now is, who else?

-Yesterday’s memo by the White House counsel, that represents and preserves the legal matters of the White House, not Donald Trump individually, is not the only sign that high ranking officials are concerned about the preserving of evidence related to the Trump Russia scandal.
-The New York Times also reported yesterday that the Obama White House undertook many steps in the days leading up to the transition to the new Trump White House to preserve evidence and leave an “evidence trail” for law enforcement and government on the Trump Russia scandal, before leaving the White House.
-The New York Times writes,
+Yesterday’s memo by the White House counsel, which represents and preserves the legal matters of the White House, not Donald Trump individually, is not the only sign that high-ranking officials were concerned about the preserving of evidence related to the Trump Russia scandal.
+The New York Times also reported yesterday that the Obama White House undertook many steps in the days leading up to the transition to the new Trump White House to preserve evidence and leave an “evidence trail” for law enforcement and government on the Trump Russia scandal before leaving the White House.

-“At the Obama White House, Mr. Trump’s statements stoked fears among some that intelligence could be covered up or destroyed – or its sources exposed – once power changed hands.
+The New York Times writes, “At the Obama White House, Mr. Trump’s statements stoked fears among some that intelligence could be covered up or destroyed – or its sources exposed – once power changed hands.
 What followed was a push to preserve the intelligence that underscored the deep anxiety with which the White House and American intelligence agencies had come to view the threat from Moscow.”

 The most recent memo that crossed the desk of top White House aides yesterday is asking for material to be preserved from the time that Trump took office, from all of those who worked on his campaign, and of material relevant to the election.
 A Trump aide maintains that the suggestion of nefarious connections between Trump and Russia are “false and politically motivated attacks.”